LouisFaure/crestree/README.md

-This fork is a slightly modified crestree package, which was used the following research paper:
+This fork is a slightly modified crestree package, which was used for the following research paper:

 Soldatov, R. et al. Spatiotemporal structure of cell fate decisions in murine neural crest.
 Science (80-. ).
 364, (2019).